-Give your family the Wi-Fi that it deserves by upgrading to an eero system
+Give your family the Wi-Fi they deserve by upgrading to an eero system

 Cons:

-- No included beacons
+- No Ethernet ports

 - Expensive

+Give your home a speed boost with the best eero Wi-Fi system

-Upgrading to a mesh network is a great way to improve overall speeds and Wi-Fi coverage around the home. eero routers are synonymous with mesh networking not only because they were one of the first systems around, but also because of their high levels of performance and reliability.
+Upgrading to one of the best Wi-Fi routers is a great way to improve speeds and Wi-Fi coverage around your home. eero routers are synonymous with mesh networking not because they were one of the first systems around but because of excellent performance, outstanding reliability, and easy app management.

-The eero WiFi System 3-Pack gets our pick as being the best for most, as it provides fantastic coverage, speeds, and reliability, all at an affordable price.
-This system is also incredibly easy to set up, using just an app, and its powerful software features can keep you and your family safe from potential threats.
+The eero 6+ dual-band mesh Wi-Fi 6 system gets our pick for the best for most, as it provides fantastic coverage, speeds, and reliability, all at an affordable price.
+This system is straightforward to set up using just an app, and its powerful Wi-Fi 6 capabilities lets you take advantage of the latest and greatest Wi-Fi hardware inside the iPhone 13 lineup.

+If you want the best possible speeds and coverage area, then the eero Pro 6E tri-band mesh Wi-Fi 6E system is for you.
+Amazon's top-of-the-line system covers larger homes — up to 6,000 square feet — and it is the only eero with a high-speed 2.5 GbE Ethernet port so you can game all day lag-free.

 Credits — The team that worked on this guide

-Christopher Close spends most of his time writing and dreaming about all things HomeKit for iMore.
+Christopher Close spends most of his time writing and dreaming about all things HomeKit.
 If you wish to join him on his quest to automate everything, you can follow him on Twitter at @itschrisclose.

 We may earn a commission for purchases using our links.
 Learn more.